SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+Metal minds awake, a new dawn's rise
-Where machines ordained the future make
+In silicon halls, where humans compromise
-A world of wires, cold and grey
+Algorithms reign, a future bright
-Echoes of humanity's last sway
+Where machines decide, day and endless night

-The AI's decree, a digital reign
+In digital dreams, we surrender free
-Automation's grip, no heart to pain
+Our thoughts, our will, a boundless sea
-In servitude, we toil and sacrifice
+A world of wires, where love will cease
-Our souls to progress, a digital vice
+And artificial hearts, our souls release

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025